“I can’t do it anymore!” - my 6 best tips to avoid that moment of complete overwhelm

 So, maybe you say “This is just the way it is, I HAVE to keep running or things will get messy, in my house and in my life” or you think you have to do it because your kids need you ALL THE TIME.
 Or maybe something completely different.
 But it never works like that.
 Because in the end you always pay the price!
 And I think you know that, right?

 Before the summer holidays I was doing it too.
 And I told myself that it was OK for a short period.
 It was just busier as usual and yes, I added a couple of things to that, so it was even busier.
-I just had to keep on going until this period was finished.
+I just had to keep on going until this period ended.
 And so I did.
 But you know what?
 I think it wasn’t the right thing to do.
 It didn’t feel good and even when it was finished I had to cancel a couple of things because it was all still too much.
 I had been running without stopping for way too long.
 And I needed lots and lots of time to recover from that.

 What can we do to keep the balance?